EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 <b>vserverType</b>

 <b>action</b>
-Content adaptation action associated with the policy.
+Content accelerator action associated with the policy.

 <b>rule</b>
 Rule of the policy.